 What is API Integration?

-Similarities Between EDI and API Integration
+Similarities Between EDI and API Integration (EDI and API)

 Despite their differences, EDI and API integrations share several commonalities: